FatmanurJackiewicz/Data_Cleaning_in_MySQL-Full-Project/README.md

 Project Objectives ------------------
 * Ensure data integrity by removing duplicates and null values.
 * Standardize data for uniformity.
-* Optimize the dataset by removing unnecessary data points.”
+* Optimize the dataset by removing unnecessary data points.